Hugh J. Glenn: Early life and education

 Glenn was born near Staunton, Virginia, in 1824.
 He was the son of George Glenn (1802-1875) and Mary Gleave Anderson (1805-1845).
 His father came to Monroe County, Missouri in 1831 and settled in Paris, Missouri.
 Hugh went to school in Paris and was educated as a physician at McDowell's Medical College in St. Louis, Missouri.
 Glenn served with Colonel Alexander William Doniphan's Missouri Volunteers in the Mexican–American War, returning to St. Louis in 1847.
-He resumved his medical studies at Cooper Medical College, where he graduated with honors in 1849.
+He resumed his medical studies at Cooper Medical College, where he graduated with honors in 1849.
 He practiced in St. Louis for two years.
 He married Nancy Harrison Abernathy, daughter of Missouri politician James R. Abernathy, on March 15, 1849, in Monroe, Missouri.

 On May 3, 1849, Glenn left Missouri to join the California Gold Rush, leaving with an ox team and wagon.
 He sold his gold claim and operated a livery stable in Sacramento, later selling it for a good profit.
 He returned to Missouri in 1852 with $5,000 and came back to California in 1853, bringing his family with him.

 Ranching and political career

 Glenn became a cattle rancher, and in 1868 moved to Jacinto, California, then in Colusa County.
 He bought 8000 acre on the north end of Rancho Jacinto.
-He continue to add to his holdings, until he had purchased the entire Rancho and also 6000 acre of Rancho Larkin’s Children.
+He continued to add to his holdings, until he had purchased the entire Rancho and also 6000 acre of Rancho Larkin’s Children.
 In all, he had 55000 acre, cultivating 6000 acre of them in grain, earning him the nickname of the "Wheat King" of California.
 He had his own machines and blacksmith shops, boring, turning and planing machines.
 He employed 50 men in seeding and 150 men in harvest.
 On August 8, 1879, he brought in 5,779 bushels of wheat in one day.

 Peter French moved to Jacinto where he met and accepted employment as a horse breaker with Glenn.
 French was promoted to foreman.
 In 1872, Glenn sent French to Oregon with 1,200 head of Shorthorn cattle, where he bought land.
 In 1883, French married Glenn’s daughter, Ella Abernathy Glenn.

 Glenn began his public career on the California State Board of Agriculture.
 In 1879, he ran in the California gubernatorial election as the candidate of both the Democratic and the New Constitution parties.
 He lost to Republican George C. Perkins.